 - kosher salt, to taste

 - black pepper, to taste

-- Place bacon into a 5-quart Dutch oven and heat over medium to medium-low until cooked and crispy, about 18-20 minutes.
-Using a slotted spoon, transfer the bacon to a paper towel lined plate.
+- Place bacon into a 7-quart Dutch oven and heat over medium to medium-low.
+Stir occasionally, cooking until crispy, about 18-20 minutes.
+Add garlic and cook 2 minutes.
+Use a slotted spoon, to remove and transfer the bacon and garlic to a paper towel lined plate.

-- Sear sausages for 3 to 4 minutes on both sides.
+- Next, sear sausages in the bacon fat for 3 to 4 minutes on both sides.
 Transfer to a cutting board and slice into thirds.

-- Pour broth over top, cover and place back onto burner.
-Bring liquids to a boil before transferring pot to preheated oven for 1 hour and 30 minutes or until the potatoes are fork tender.
+- Pour broth over top - if you like extra broth add 3 cups.
+Cover with the lid and place into your preheated oven for 1 hour and 30 minutes or until the potatoes are fork tender.

 Buy the Cookbook: Simply Scratch : 120 Wholesome Homemade Recipes Made Easy Now available on Amazon »

 THANK YOU in advance for your support!